 These "passports" can be used at your Building with Biology event to help visitors keep track of everything they've done there—they can collect stamps to mark when they've talked to a scientist, asked a question about synthetic biology, shared an idea on the graffiti wall, or talked to a volunteer about the things they like or don't like about synthetic biology.
 The passport challenges visitors to collect as many stamps as possible.

 This is a detailed guide for planning and promoting your Building with Biology event.
 The guide covers each step of preparing for your event, recruiting and training volunteers and scientist partners, facilitating conversations during the event, and evaluating the event afterwards.
-Also included are sample press and marketing materials, along with logos and fonts you can use to design your own promotional items.
+Also included is a sample press release for your Building with Biology event, as well as a photo release form.
+The press releases are customizable, so you can include your institution's name, the date and location of your event, and any other additional relevant information.

 This welcome letter will introduce you to the Building with Biology kit, walking you through the contents of the physical and digital kits, as well as the basics of museum-scientist collaborations and the reporting/evaluation requirements for recipients of physical kits.
 The contents list itemizes exactly what you can expect to find in the physical and digital kits.